English as a Second Language

 Label the rooms on a blank house map.

-Use scaffolding: provide word bank and images.
+Use scaffolding: provide a word bank and images.

 Example Exercise: